The end of manual NIBRS reporting

 Eric Wood

 In January 2021, the Department of Justice transitioned from the Summary Reporting System (SRS) to the National Incident-Based Reporting System (NIBRS) in the FBI's Uniform Crime Reporting (UCR) Program.
-Now, NIBRS is the national standard for law enforcement crime data.
+Now, NIBRS reporting is the national standard for law enforcement crime data.

 Reporting crime statistics – whether it be on a national, state, or local level – is vital for informing crime prevention strategies and transparently engaging with communities and elected officials about departmental priorities.